steven-varga/h5cpp-doc/docs/architecture.md

 ```

 #### Compact Layout
-is to store tiny data sets, perhaps the nodes of a very large graph.
+is there to store tiny data sets, perhaps the nodes of a very large graph.

 #### Data Space and Dimensions
-is a way to tell the system how in-memory data mapped to file (or reverse).
-To give you an example picture a block of data in consecutive memory location that you wish to write to a cube shaped dataset.
-Other than that the data space may be fixed size, or able to be extended to a definite or unlimited size along some dimension.
+tell the system how in-memory data is mapped to a file (or in reverse).
+To give you an example, picture a block of data in consecutive memory locations that you wish to write to a cube-shaped dataset.
+A data space may be of a fixed extent (size) or capable of extentsion to a definite or unlimited size along one or more dimensions.

-When working with supported objects, the in-memory dataspace is pre computed for you.
+When working with supported objects, the in-memory dataspace is pre-computed for you.
 And when passing raw pointers to IO operators, the filespace will determine the amount of memory used.

-List to describe dimensions of a dataset:
+Lists to describe dimensions of a dataset:

-* `h5::current_dims{i,j,k,..}` - actual dimension `i,j,k \in {1 - max}`
+* `h5::current_dims{i,j,k,..}` - actual extent (dimensions) `i,j,k \in {1 - max}`
-* `h5::max_dims{...}` - maximum dimension, use `H5S_UNLIMITED` for infinite
+* `h5::max_dims{...}` - maximum extent (dimensions), use `H5S_UNLIMITED` for infinite extent
-* `h5::chunk{...}` - define block size, clever blocking arrangement increases throughout
+* `h5::chunk{...}` - define block size, clever blocking arrangement may increase throughout

-List how to select from datasets for read or write:
+Lists to make selections from datasets for read or write:

-* `h5::offset{...}` - start coordinates of data selection
+* `h5::offset{...}` - start coordinates of a data selection
-* `h5::stride{...}` - every `n` considered
+* `h5::stride{...}` - every `n`-th element is considered
 * `h5::block{...}` - every `m` block is considered
-* `h5::count{...}` - the amount of data
+* `h5::count{...}` - the number of blocks

-**Note:** `h5::stride`, `h5::block` and scatter - gather operations doesn't work when `h5::high_throughput` set, due to performance reasons.
+**Note:** `h5::stride`, `h5::block` and scatter - gather operations don't work when `h5::high_throughput` is set, due to performance reasons.

 #IO Operators
 <p align='justify'>
-Modern C++ provides rich set of features to create variables and implement program logic running inside the compiler.
-This compile time mechanism, or template meta-programming, allows not only to match types but passing arguments in arbitrary order; much similarly to what we find in Python.
-The main difference however is in the implementation: the C++ version is without runtime overhead.
+Modern C++ provides a rich set of features to create variables and implement program logic that is running inside the compiler.
+This compile-time mechanism, or template meta-programming, allows not only to match types but to pass arguments in arbitrary order; very similar to what we find in Python.
+The main difference however is in the implementation: the C++ version incurs no runtime overhead.
 </p>

 In the next sections we guide you through H5CPP's CRUD like operators: `h5::create`,`h5::read`,`h5::write`,`h5::append` and `h5::open`, `h5::close`.
 The function calls are given in EBNF notation and we start with a few common tokens.

-Think of HDF5 as a container, or an image of a file system with a non-POSIX API to access its content.
-These containers/images may be passed around with standard file operations between computers, while the content may be retrieved with HDF5 specific IO calls.
-To reference a container within a file-system you either need to pass an open file descriptor `h5::fd_t` or the full path to the HDF5 file:
+Think of an HDF5 file as a container, or an image of a file system with a non-traditional file API to access its content.
+These containers/images may be passed around with standard file operations between computers, while the content may be retrieved with HDF5-specific IO calls.
+To reference such a container within a standard file-system, you either need to pass an open file descriptor `h5::fd_t` or the full path to the HDF5 file:
 ```cpp
 file ::= const h5::fd_t& fd | const std::string& file_path;
 ```

 An HDF5 Dataset is an object within the container, and to uniquely identify one you either have to pass an open dataset-descriptor `h5::ds_t` or tell the
-system where to find the container, and the dataset within.
-In the latter case the necessary shim code is generated to obtain `h5::fd_t` descriptor at compile time.
+system where to find the container and the dataset within.
+In the latter case, the necessary shim code to obtain an `h5::fd_t` descriptor is generated at compile time.
 ```cpp
 dataset ::= (const h5::fd_t& fd |
 	const std::string& file_path, const std::string& dataset_path ) | const h5::ds_t& ds;